onobori/site-www/src/_guides/language/language-tour.md

 String lookUpVersion() => '1.0.0';
 {% endprettify %}

-If you change it to be an async function—for example, because a future implementation will be time consuming—the returned value is a Future:
+If you change it to be an async function?for example, because a future implementation will be time consuming?the returned value is a Future:

 <?code-excerpt "misc/lib/language_tour/async.dart (async-lookUpVersion)"?>